 Our teams have distributed relief items including solar lamps, kitchen sets, jerry-cans and blankets to over 18,000 people in flood-affected areas.
-We are also working to address the health situation, disinfecting water sources, establishing hospitals and delivering medicine to where it is most needed.
+We are also providing hygiene kits and medical supplies to individuals in need.

 UNHCR has also set up an emergency hotline to assist refugees affected by the flooding.

-But the devastation is massive and we urgently need your help to reach people in dire need.
+But the devastation is massive, and we urgently need your help to continue providing aid to people in dire need.